 Senate Bill No. 882 amends Oklahoma law concerning driving under the influence (DUI) offenses and the conditions for bail for individuals arrested for such offenses.
-The bill requires that individuals arrested for a second or subsequent DUI violation must be granted bail by a magistrate or judge, while also mandating that the court consider evidence of the individual's dependency on alcohol or controlled substances when determining bail conditions.
-Additionally, it stipulates that the court must assess the threat posed to public safety by the individual and provide written findings regarding the bail amount.
-The bill also removes the requirement for drug and alcohol testing for drivers involved in accidents resulting in injury or death and updates the language to be gender-neutral.
+The bill requires that individuals arrested for a second or subsequent DUI violation must be granted bail by a magistrate or judge, with the court required to consider evidence of the individual's dependency on alcohol or controlled substances when determining bail conditions.
+Additionally, if the individual poses a threat to public safety, the court must provide written findings regarding the bail amount.
+The bill also modifies existing laws related to driver responsibilities in accidents, removes the requirement for drug and alcohol testing after certain accidents, and updates the language to be gender-neutral.

 Floor (Senate): 47-752